nwisbeta/github.io/_docs/documents/overview.md

 The Documents API allows you to store clinical documents with associated metadata in the Welsh Care Records Service - a central respository of clinical documents for patients in NHS Wales.

 ## Resource: DocumentReference
-Store documents using HTTP POST to send a correctly formed FHIR `DocumentReference` resource.
+Store documents by sending a correctly formed FHIR `DocumentReference` resource via HTTP POST.
 The resource can be in XML or JSON format but it must contain a minimum set of metadata and the document encoded as a Base64 string.

 You can find information on the base `DocumentReference` resource in the [official FHIR documentation](http://hl7.org/fhir/STU3/documentreference.html).